 Athletic and/or Non-Classroom Activities Suspension - A student may be placed on athletic or activities suspension for failure to maintain a passing grade in any class or for failure to maintain acceptable attitude, effort or conduct in any class.
 Students who are suspended may not attend any athletic or other activities or school-related functions during this period.
-These suspensions last for a duration of one (1) week, during which time students have the opportunity to bring their grade up to a passing mark and/or make acceptable attitude changes.
-After one (1) week, if students has not earned a passing grade and/or corrected their attitude, they will continue on athletic/activity suspension until such time as the grade, attitude, effort, or conduct is acceptable.
+These suspensions last for a duration of one (1) week, during which time students have the opportunity to bring their grade up to a passing mark and/or make acceptable attitude, they will continue on athletic/activity suspension until such time as the grade, attitude, effort, or conduct is acceptable.